Oklahoma City Bankruptcy Lawyer

-Bankruptcy Free Consultation
+Bankruptcy Free Consultation In Oklahoma City

 As always, a consultation with Hasbrook & Hasbrook is completely free of charge.
 We will sit down with you and listen to the facts of your case and then advise you on the best course of action.
 If you are considering bankruptcy and need to discuss your options, please reach out today.
 We are a debt relief agency because we help people file for bankruptcy.

 Frequently Asked Questions About Bankruptcy in Oklahoma City

 The timing of the discharge varies, depending on the chapter under which the case is filed.
 In chapter 7 (liquidation) case, for example, the court usually grants the discharge promptly on the expiration of the time fixed for filing a complaint objecting to discharge and the time fixed for filing a motion to dismiss the case for substantial abuse (60 days following the first date set for the 341 meetings).
 In individual chapter 11 cases, and in cases under chapter 12 (adjustment of debts of a family farmer or fisherman) and 13 (adjustment of debts of an individual with regular income), the court generally grants the discharge as soon as practicable after the debtor completes all payments under the plan.
 Since a chapter 12 or chapter 13 plan may provide for payments to be made over three to five years, the discharge typically occurs about four years after the date of filing.